 I highly value reaching out to young minds.
 Hence I have been in various many scientific activities addressing non-scientific audiences.
 These include organising and teaching workshops for pupils, giving talks to nonscientific audiences and writing popular science books and articles.
 Workshops This year I involved in organizing a programming workshop aimed at high school girls. […]More

 I knew about mutations already as a kid: I am born with one hand only, due to Chernobyl.
 Later, our biology teacher told us about evolution and how mutations shape us and the nature.
 I was fascinated!

 I started teaching at high school by giving private lessons on German, which I continued at the university.
 I thoroughly enjoy teaching and plan to increase the time I allocate teaching.
-I completed a Teaching for Life Sciences Certificate during my PhD studies.
-Lecturing 2018 Genomics Master Module at Zurich Applied School of Science 2016/2017/2018 […]More
+I completed a Teaching for Life Sciences Certificate during my PhD studies and recently an intensive training for inclusive teaching in Columbia University.
+I […]More